notadeejay/rbc-training/data/Week 1 Day 2/02__HTML Review__Reading.md

 ![html example](https://d3vv6lp55qjaqc.cloudfront.net/items/0m3z3e1m0R3I3K0l3m3H/Image%202017-08-27%20at%202.33.57%20PM.png?X-CloudApp-Visitor-Id=2818368&v=8fa49697)

 In some cases, we need to give our HTML tags a little bit more information.
-We can do this using attributes.
+We can do this using **attributes**.
 Attributes are always added to the opening HTML tag.
 On most tags, attributes are optional, but there are a few that need attributes to work properly, like anchor tags and image tags.

 One type of attribute is a CSS class.
 It's often used for styling elements on your webpage.